adnannazir235/random-contacts-dashboard/README.md

 ### 🔍 Search & Fetch

 - Search for random users by name or location.
-- Filter users by gender or nationality.
+- Filter users by gender or nationality before fetching new users.
 - Powered by [randomuser.me API](https://randomuser.me/).

 ### 💾 Save Contacts Locally